GEOG 202

 3 Credits

-Examination of the environmental factors that control the distribution and development of ecosystems, including climatic and geological change.
-The course emphasizes plant ecology, the structure and functioning of ecosystems, ecosystem strategies relative to soil and climatic conditions, and includes discussion of the effects of disturbance and management on natural and altered systems throughout the globe.
-Laboratories include investigations of ecosystem characteristics, biomass structures, soils, and impacts of disturbance.
-Field trips, including one-day weekend surveys, may be held.
-(3,3,0)
+In this course, learners will explore the environmental factors that determine the distribution and function of regional ecosystems.
+Course content will include examination of the environmental factors that control the distribution and development of ecosystems, including climatic, geological and anthropogenic change.
+Indigenous knowledge, ways of knowing, and ecosystem management are core components of the course.
+The course emphasizes ecology, the structure and functioning of ecosystems, and ecosystem strategies relative to soil and climatic conditions.
+The course includes discussion of the effects of disturbance and management on natural and altered systems throughout the globe.
+Field trips, which range from single to multi-day, emphasize land-based learning via excursions.

 Prerequisites